adlnet/xAPI-Spec/xAPI.md

 Statements periodically.
 This will likely only be a realistic option for systems that provide a lot of data to the LRS.

-**Content:** An array of Statements or a single Statement object to be stored.
+**Content:** An array of Statements or a single Statement to be stored.

 **Returns:** ```200 OK```, Array of Statement id(s) (UUID).